3 Days in Dubrovnik: The BEST Places to Explore

 While there will be plenty of guides willing to give you a tour, in my opinion, your money is better spent elsewhere.
 By exploring the old walls independently, you can go at your own pace, fill your camera with photos, and not have to push through crowds within your group (you’ll get your fill of crowd-pushing without them).

 Do yourself a favor and beat the crowds by arriving first thing in the morning.
-The walls open at 8:00am during high season and 9:00am during low season.
+The walls open at 8:00 am during the high season and 9:00 am during low season.
 You can expect it to take about two hours to walk around the entire circumference, and more than that if you stop at one of the restaurants overlooking the Adriatic Sea.

 Day 2: Afternoon